mmerkin/Velocity/README.md

 To do:

-Add log file creation steps to each script
+-Add log file creation steps to each script
-Add catch to mapping script to remove lane number where relevant Create missing github files based on below information and add links to README
+-Add catch to mapping script to remove lane number where relevant -Create missing github files based on below information and add links to README -Create riparian plot for blue species with GENESPACE

 ```bash
 echo -e "E3modc\tpaired\t151" > AH_modc_RGS.txt